JohnCenaCollective/STO-Academy-Build-Tool/readme.txt

 RUNNING ON MAC OS

-Since I don't own a Mac, and I can't package the application as a nice and nifty .app package, the only way to run the application is via terminal.
+Since we don't own a Mac, and we can't package the application as a nice and nifty .app package, the only way to run the application is via terminal.